nodejs/security-wg/processes/security_team_members.md

 See [nodejs-private/node-private](https://github.com/nodejs-private/node-private).

-TBD - why is this list not the same as the team with access to security issues?
+Every member of the team with access to security issues should have access to the private security patches as well.